-These natural attractions combined with great weather and lovely Italian food make Sardinia a perfect babymoon destination.
+These natural attractions combined with great weather and lovely Italian food make Sardinia a perfect babymoon destination in Europe.

 Whether you are looking to relax with your bump on the beach or take your last chance to explore without a baby in tow, you will find Sardinia has it all.